 Correspondence (including email) from Utah’s state agency executives is considered historical and is preserved permanently (see general retention schedule #GRS-1758: State agency executive correspondence).
-When an executive terminates his/her position for any reason, State Archives works with the agency and the Department of Technology Services (DTS) to obtain a copy of the executive’s records, comprising their hard drive, Gmail, Google Calendar, and Google Drive.
+When an executive terminates his/her position for any reason, State Archives works with the agency to obtain a copy of the executive’s records, comprising their hard drive, Gmail, Google Calendar, and Google Drive.

 - Each agency has an assigned liaison at the State Archives, called a RIM (records and information management) specialist.
 Upon notice of an executive's termination, the RIM specialist will verify that the agency has a retention schedule set up for executive correspondence (includes email).

 - The RIM specialist will email the agency a transfer form to sign.
-This signed form confirms that the agency authorized transfer of the records to the State Archives.
+This signed form confirms that the agency authorizes transfer of the records to the State Archives for permanent preservation.

-- The RIM specialist will submit a ticket to DTS to obtain a preservation copy of the records.
+- The RIM specialist will work with State Archives' digital records specialist to obtain a preservation copy of the records.

 Records Requests and Access